Apoullo/CEPGP_NoOfficerNote/README.md

-# CEPGP NoneOfficeNote
+# CEPGP No Officer Note

-CEPGP NoneOfficeNote is a plugin of CEPGP addon.\
+CEPGP NoOfficerNote is a plugin of CEPGP addon.\
-It will store the EPGP record into the local instead of the office note.\
+It will store the EPGP record into the local instead of the officer note.\
 The members of the raid doesn't need to be at the same guild.\
 It is convenient for teams which using Google sheet to record EPGP.